On the Convergence Analysis of DCA: A Unified Convergence Framework for DCA

-In this section, we will focus on the convergence rate of DCA concerning the sequences $\{f(x^k)\}$ and $\{\|x^k-x^*\|\}$ for DC programs under KL property.
-Same results will be held under the {\L}ojasiewicz subgradient inequality (as a special case of the KL property).
+In this part, we focus on the convergence rates of DCA concerning the sequences $\{f(x^k)\}$ and $\{\|x^k - x^\star\|\}$ for DC programs under the KL property.
+Similar results will also hold under the {\L}ojasiewicz subgradient inequality, which is a special case of the KL property.